This is a content holder for the one button emergency notification system.

 2. Experience greater student-faculty interaction and engaging discussions in honors courses, which are capped at 15 students.

-3. Stand out for internships, jobs and scholarships.
+3. Stand out for internships, jobs, leadership opportunities and scholarships.

-6. Attend more than a dozen free social events every semester.
+6. Attend more than a dozen free social events every year.

 7. Enjoy the benefits of the Honors Center, which provides you with a home away from home.